jcouyang/owlet/docs/src/main/tut/Examples.md

 `checkbox` will generate a pair of value `(name, value)`

-so if we traverse a list of checkboxes, we have a list of `(name, value)`
+so if we traverse a list of checkboxes, then we have a list of `(name, value)`

 <iframe height="400px" frameborder="0" style="width: 100%" src="https://embed.scalafiddle.io/embed?sfid=5tySTHF/1&layout=v50"></iframe>

-`toggle` group will generate exclusive value as radio
+`toggle` group will generate exclusive value

 <iframe height="400px" frameborder="0" style="width: 100%" src="https://embed.scalafiddle.io/embed?sfid=sP6DxSS/2&layout=v50"></iframe>